autonome/metafluff/posts/2010/05/jetpacking-the-0-3-sdk-and-a-peek-at-whats-coming-next/index.md

 ---
 layout: post
-title: Jetpacking: The 0.3 SDK and a peek at what's coming next.
+title: "Jetpacking: The 0.3 SDK and a peek at what's coming next."
 published_at: 2010-05-01
 date: 2010-05-01
 tags: firefox firefox jetpack mozilla mozilla